 - The Stretch – Lie on your back and bend your knees.
 Bring your right leg up and put your right ankle on the left knee.
 Now, gently pull on the right knee towards your left shoulder.
 Don’t pull too hard, just until you feel the stretch right where the thigh and butt meet.
 Hold for 30 seconds, then change sides.

-There are other stretches you can do, but these two are the most basic and get the job done.
+There are other stretches you can do for sciatica, but these two are the most basic.
 Remember not to pull too hard.
 You should feel just a little stretch.
 Stop and consult your chiropractor if you feel pain right away.

 Secret #7: Anti-Inflammatories